yodarango/library-catalog/THIRDPARTYREADME.md

 own licenses; we recommend you read them, as their terms may differ from the terms above.

-***
+---

- Catalog uses [jQuery.fn.sortElements](https://github.com/padolsey-archive/jquery.fn/tree/master/sortElements) by James Padolsey, available under the Public Domain (unlicense):
+STWC uses [jQuery.fn.sortElements](https://github.com/padolsey-archive/jquery.fn/tree/master/sortElements) by James Padolsey, available under the Public Domain (unlicense):

 This is free and unencumbered software released into the public domain.

 Anyone is free to copy, modify, publish, use, compile, sell, or distribute this software, either in source code form or as a compiled binary, for any purpose, commercial or non-commercial, and by any means.

 In jurisdictions that recognize copyright laws, the author or authors of this software dedicate any and all copyright interest in the software to the public domain.
 We make this dedication for the benefit